kubeshop/botkube-docs/content/configuration/source.md

 ### Merging strategy

-If multiple source bindings are specified for a given communication channel, the recommendations are merged.
-If any bound source has a given recommendation enabled, it is enabled for the channel.
+If multiple source bindings are specified for a given communication channel, the recommendations are merged with override strategy.
+The order of bindings is important, as it affects the final values of properties.
+The priority is given to the last binding specified on the list.

 Consider the following example source configuration: